Walzen-Group/management-scripts/README.md

 If the restart option is picked, only stacks that are running will be restarted.

-**BEWARE**: Using start will start all stacks, even those that are not supposed to run because they have been disabled before.
+**BEWARE**: Using start combined with the `--all` option will always start all inactive stacks.
+Even those that are not supposed to run because they have been explicitly stopped before.
 So use that with care.